Zhytou/IELTS-Notes/speaking/ielts speaking.md

     Do you like getting up early in the morning?

     To be honest, I don't like to get up early in the morning.
-I actaully consider myself as a night owl
+I actaully consider myself as a night owl.

     What do you usually do in the morning?

     I usually get up at 9 o'clock or even later if I don't have any morning lecture.
-After I wash up, I tend to go to the library to study
+After I wash up, I tend to go to the library to study.

     What did you do in the morning when you were little?
 Why?